The existence of Valdemorillo is documented from the year 1302, under the reign of Alfonso XI.

-Considered one of the best churches in the province of Madrid, you are facing a monumental complex which walls tell us about the history of Valdemorillo.
+Considered one of the best churches in Madrid, you are facing a monumental complex which walls tell us about the history of Valdemorillo.
 This Church went through different stages of construction.

 We will stop now on one of the most typical streets in the town that reflects part of the most recent history of our village.

 Fuente Del Caño is the most important source of the town, for this reason has always been a meeting point for the neighbours.
 It was built in 1888 and rebuilt several times (1906-1933).

 Located in the Plaza de la Constitución, it has witnessed many pages of the history of the town.
 Renovated in 2010, but respecting its traditional character in mortar and stone, it consists of 4 floors and an inner courtyard.

 Jambs, lintels and heraldic shields are conserved like vestiges of the nobles who inhabited our town and testimony of the boom that lived the locality in this time.